 So what's the outcome for all of those students who do bring wireless printers into an environment that truly is a bad fit for these devices?
 Again, like other schools, we hand out a lot of USB cables, teach people how to disable the wireless adapter on the printers and try to explain to them why this is what it is.
 We explain about printing to computing lab printers.
 We watch our wireless management system logs fill up with printer-default network names picked up by our APs as interfering devices and try to find them and mitigate them.
 And we hope that someday in the near future, we can perhaps work with the printer manufacturers and find some easy, scalable solution that actually fits the typical university WLAN environment to allow people to leverage personal wireless printers as easily as we can accommodate all the other wireless devices on the market.

-Don't even get me started on wireless projectors.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Don't even get me started on wireless projectors.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio